 Upal Pradhan, Business head of IDcentral - a Subex company says, “Today’s busy lifestyles demand convenience and instant gratification.
 As a company, we need to develop digital empathy towards our customers.
 Digital footprints of the customer provide crucial insight into the needs and demands of the customer.
 It gives power to assess, not just material demands but also emotional and situational needs based on behavioral data.

 A company should incorporate these emotions into responses and find the most appropriate communication based on a customer’s preferences, previous transactions, and browsing and mobile activities.
-This would help a company build customer trust, loyalty, and satisfaction while maximizing customer lifetime value for companies”.
+This would help a company build customer trust, loyalty, and satisfaction while maximizing Customer Perceived Value.

 Customer Experience for Digital Onboarding